kommitters/bas/README.md

 The template or 'format' to be used should be included in the use case configurations, which we'll review in a further step.
 It's implementation can be found under `/bas/formatter/birthday.rb`.

-### 4. Dispatcher - Sending your notification
+### 4. Process - Optional Data Process

-Finally, the **Dispatcher** basically, sends or dispatches the formatted message into a destination, since the use case was implemented for
+Finally, the **Process** basically, allow required data process depending on the use case like sending formatted messages into a destination.
+In this case, since the use case was implemented for
 Discord, it implements specific logic to communicate with a Discord channel using a webhook.
 The webhook configuration and name for the 'Sender' in the channel should be provided with the initial use case configurations.
-It can be found under `/bas/dispatcher/discord/implementation.rb`
+It can be found under `/bas/process/discord/implementation.rb`

 ## Examples